CIPS 2024 Salary Guide Highlights: Procurement professionals in MENA face recruitment challenges and high job mobility

 Date

-(MENAFN- mslgroup) The Chartered Institute of Procurement & Supply (CIPS), in partnership with Hays, has unveiled its latest 2024 Salary Guide and Survey, spotlighting key trends and challenges in the procurement and supply chain profession across the Middle East and North Africa (MENA) region.
+(MENAFN- mslgroup) Dubai, UAE; October 22, 2024: The Chartered Institute of Procurement & Supply (CIPS), in partnership with Hays, has unveiled its latest 2024 Salary Guide and Survey, spotlighting key trends and challenges in the procurement and supply chain profession across the Middle East and North Africa (MENA) region.
 The findings provide a comprehensive overview of salary trends, employment dynamics, and benefit preferences among procurement professionals in the region.

 With over 60% of MENA professionals considering a job change in the next 12 months, companies in the region need to urgently rethink their retention strategies.
 According to the report, professionals in the region are not only looking for competitive salaries but also opportunities for career growth, technical upskilling, and a clear alignment with corporate goals.
 Employers who fail to offer these elements risk losing top talent to competitors, both regionally and globally.